 The suspect was shot in the leg by police and arrested after people surrounded him and tried to hold him at bay with chairs and sticks.

-Investigators said after the attack that an Islamic extremist motivation appeared likely, since witnesses reported that the man twice shouted "Allahu akbar" and referred to "jihad" after his arrest.
+Investigators said after the attack that an Islamic extremist motivation appeared likely.
+Witnesses reported that the man twice shouted "Allahu akbar" and referred to "jihad" after his arrest.

 But Bavaria’s state criminal police office and Munich prosecutors said on Tuesday that they found no propaganda or other extremist material after evaluating his phones.